 Schools in Canada consider a holistic approach when dealing with students, from their social well-being to their learning capabilities.
-Providing a supportive system at school is encouraged and many programs have been implemented to assist students.
+Providing a support system at school is encouraged and many programs have been implemented to assist students.
 Read more.

 Active kids who attend after-school sports and cultural activities are often able to develop skills and talents that can assist them in the future.
 Organized by schools and private companies, these activities usually take place after school.
 Read more.